eramu07/Data_Cleaning/README.md

 ```

-The **`dropna`** function deletes all the rows of a column containing `None` values and the **`reset_index`** function with the `drop=True` parameter reset the index of the rows and delete the old ones.
+The **`dropna`** function deletes all the rows of a column containing `None` values and the **`reset_index`** function with the `drop=True` parameter resets the index of the rows and deletes the old ones.

 Now we have a perfectly clean and consistent dataset to start working with.
 This was a simple example of how to clean the data of a dataset.

 ## Conclusion

-Data cleaning is a very important step before starting to work with a dataset in **data science** or **machine learning**,and **data analysis** it ensures that the data has no syntax errors, `None` or `NaN` values, duplicated rows, unnecessary columns, and many more things.
-A dataset can be clean in many ways not just the ones seen in this article, Pandas offers a wide variety of functions that helps us with this process.
+Data cleaning is a very important step before starting to work with a dataset in **data science** or **machine learning**, and **data analysis** it ensures that the data has no syntax errors, `None` or `NaN` values, duplicated rows, unnecessary columns, and many more things.
+A dataset can be clean in many ways not just the ones seen in this article, Pandas offers a wide variety of functions that help us with this process.